abpframework/abp/docs/en/ui-themes/lepton-x/blazor.md

 }
 ````

-LeptonX theme is implemented and ready to use with ABP Commercial.
+LeptonX theme is implemented and ready to use with ABP.
 No custom implementation is needed for Blazor Server & WebAssembly.

 ## Installation